Bilbao: Urban planning

 In its beginnings, Bilbao only had three streets (Somera, Artecalle, and Tendería) surrounded by walls located where Ronda street now stands.
 Inside this enclosure, there was a small hermitage dedicated to the Apostle Saint James (the current St. James' Cathedral), which pilgrims visited on their way to Santiago de Compostela.
 In the fifteenth century, four more streets were built, forming the original Zazpikaleak or "Seven Streets".
 In 1571, after several floods and a major fire in 1569, the walls were demolished in order to allow the expansion of the town.

-In 1861, engineer Amado Lázaro projected an ensanche inside the then-municipality of Abando with wide avenues and regular buildings, that included the hygienists ideas of the time.
+In 1861, engineer Amado Lázaro projected an ensanche inside the then-municipality of Abando with wide avenues and regular buildings, that took into account the hygienic ideas of the time.
 The project was mostly based on Barcelona's Eixample, designed by Ildefons Cerdà.
 However, the project was dropped by the Bilbao City Council after considering it "utopian and excessive" because of its high cost, though of great quality.
 Furthermore, Lázaro had calculated the demographic growth of the town was based on the previous three centuries, a provision that eventually would not conform to reality.

 The next large urban change in Bilbao would come in 1876, when the capital annexed (in several stages) the neighbouring municipality of Abando.
 The new ensanche project was planned by a team made of architect Severino de Achúcarro and engineers Pablo de Alzola (elected Mayor that same year), and Ernesto de Hoffmeyer.
 Unlike Lázaro's, this project was significantly smaller, compassing 1.58 km2 against the original 2.54 km2.
 It also featured a not so strict grid pattern, a park to separate the industrial and residential areas and the Gran Vía de Don Diego López de Haro, the main thoroughfare, where many relevant buildings were located, such as the Biscay provincial government hall or the BBVA Tower.
 By the end of the 1890s, this widening was half completed and already filled, so a new extension was planned by Federico Ugalde.

 By 1925, the municipalities of Deusto and Begoña, as well as part of Erandio were annexed, and in 1940, the remaining part of Erandio became part of Bilbao.
 The last annexation took place in 1966, with the municipalities of Loiu, Sondika, Derio, and Zamudio.
 This made Bilbao larger than ever, with 107 km2.
 However, all these municipalities, with the exception of Deusto and Begoña regained their independence on 1 January 1983.

 On 18 May 2010, the government of Singapore awarded Bilbao the Lee Kuan Yew World City Prize, at the World Cities Summit 2010.
 It is considered the Pritzker of urbanism.